If you’re starting a blog, one of the first choices you will have to make is whether you should have a free hosted blog or a self-hosted blog.

-There are also several website builders that let you install a free website, such as Wix and Weebly.
-Very easy to get started but they have very little storage space, show ads and your domain name will be a subdomain.
-However, you can add affiliate links and you have access to their support.
+Several website builders let you install a free website, such as Wix and Weebly.
+It is very easy to get started, but they have very little storage space, show ads, and your domain name will be a subdomain.
+However, you can add affiliate links, and you have access to their support.

 - SiteRubix (a WordPress site builder)

 SiteRubix allows you to build 2 free websites and is very easy to get started using their site builder.
-You have thousands of themes to choose from, there are some restrictions on the plugins you can use and you will have a siterubix.com subdomain.
-You can use the blog for earning money and there is adequate storage space.
+You have thousands of themes to choose from, there are some restrictions on the plugins you can use, and you will have a siterubix.com subdomain.
+You can use the blog to earn money, and there is adequate storage space.

 Some added advantages with this platform are the free lessons you get to set up your blog and support from the friendly community of thousands of internet marketers.

 - Useful for beginners who are not tech savvy